-2 ounces whiskey (we used our favorite Catoctin Creek Roundstone Rye for this, but use your local favorite, as always)
+2 generous ounces whiskey (we use our local Catoctin Creek Roundstone Rye for this, but use your local favorite, as always)